INTRODUCTION

 BALANCING PORTION CONTROL WITH NUTRIENT INTAKE

 While portion control is important, it’s equally essential to maintain a nutrient-dense diet.
 Restricting portions too much may lead to nutrient deficiencies and unsatisfied cravings.
-The key is balance—eating a variety of whole, unprocessed foods in appropriate amounts ensures that the body gets the nutrients it needs.
+The key is balance by eating a variety of whole and unprocessed foods in appropriate amounts, which ensures that the body gets the nutrients it needs.
 Portion control should never mean deprivation; instead, it should support a well-rounded diet that nourishes the body effectively.

 CONCLUSION

 Control portion sizes for a healthy weight, support digestion and regulate calorie intake.
 By practising mindful eating, recognising hunger cues and including protein and fibre-rich foods, portion control becomes a sustainable habit.
-Minor, consistent adjustments in portion awareness lead to better health and wellbeing, long-term weight management and a more balanced approach to eating.
-Making portion control a daily practice encourages a healthier relationship with food and overall health and wellbeing.
+Minor and consistent adjustments in portion awareness lead to better health and wellbeing, long-term weight management and a more balanced approach to eating.
+Making portion control a daily practice encourages a healthier relationship with food and overall physical health and mental wellbeing.